 - Should you be improving your techniques of data collection and analysis?

-A pilot study is an additional investment of your resources, but it is crucial to refine your final study plan.
+The study is an additional investment of your resources, but it is crucial to refine your final study plan.
 It is much better to discover a flaw with your research design or instrument during your pilot study when it can be easily remedied.

 How does Rehoboth Academic Services help you with your Pilot Study?